You're going to love these S'mores Cookies! This flavor combo is one of the best, most comforting on the planet, if I do say so myself!

 Instructions

-- Preheat oven to 350F.
-Line baking sheets with parchment or Silpats (see note).
-Set aside.
+- Preheat oven to 350℉.
+Line baking sheets with parchment and set aside.

 - In a medium bowl, combine dry ingredients (flour, graham flour [see note], baking soda, salt, and cinnamon).
-Set aside.
+Set aside.1 ½ cups flour, 1 cup graham flour, 1 teaspoon baking soda, ¼ teaspoon salt, ½ teaspoon ground cinnamon

 - In the bowl of a stand mixer, combine butter, brown sugar, and granulated sugar.
 Beat until light and fluffy.
-Scrape down the sides of the bowl.
+Scrape down the sides of the bowl.¾ cup unsalted butter, softened, 1 cup brown sugar, packed, ¼ cup granulated sugar

-- Add honey, egg, and egg yolk.
+- Add honey, egg, egg yolk, and vanilla extract.
 Mix to combine.
-Scrape down the sides of the bowl.
+Scrape down the sides of the bowl as needed.3 Tablespoons honey, 1 egg, at room temperature, 1 egg yolk, at room temperature, 1 teaspoon vanilla extract

 - With the mixer running on low speed, gradually add the dry ingredients.
 Mix until just incorporated.

-- Using a large cookie scoop (about 2 tablespoon in size...see note), scoop the dough onto the prepared baking sheets, placing dough balls about 2 inches apart.
+- Using a large cookie scoop (see note), scoop the dough onto the prepared baking sheets, placing dough balls at least 2 inches apart.

-- Bake 8-10 minutes.
-Allow to cool on baking sheet five minutes, then remove to wire racks to cool completely.
+- Bake 9-11 minutes.
+Allow to cool on baking sheet for 5-10 minutes, then remove to wire racks to cool completely.

 - Combine chopped chocolate and heavy cream in a small heatproof bowl.
 Microwave 30 seconds.
 Allow mixture to sit for about one minute, then mix until smooth.
-If mixture is not smooth, return to microwave on 15-second bursts until completely melted and smooth.
+If mixture is not smooth, return to microwave on 15-second bursts until completely melted and smooth.4 ounces dark chocolate, finely chopped, 2 Tablespoons heavy (whipping) cream

-- Spoon ganache onto the bottoms of half of the graham cookies.
+- Spoon ganache onto the bottoms of the remaining graham cookies, then sandwich them together.

 Notes